Skip Navigation

 Whitsand Bay is in a stunning location on the clifftops of the Rame Peninsula in southeast Cornwall.
 The views stretch 30 miles in all directions.
 A range of accommodation is on offer, from luxury holiday lodges through to basic, no-frills chalets, and fully serviced pitches for caravans and motor homes to simple grass pitches for small tents.
 This is an Area of Outstanding Natural Beauty (AONB) renowned for its long, golden beaches.
 Open all year round, the park facilities include a heated indoor swimming pool, a shop and café and a cosy bar/restaurant in what was the Warrant Officers’ Mess in the days when it was home to Whitsand Bay Battery.

-River Valley Holiday Park
+Sun Valley Holiday Park

-Stream Valley Camping Holiday Park
+Tristram Camping Park

 Mullion Holiday Park